mDIS For Developers (ICDP internal)

 in no particular order

-Recommendations concerning VS Code editor: Install some extensions: Vetur, Bracket Pair Colorizer, PHP CodeSniffer, Markdown Preview Enhanced...
-See this script on mDIS-installer: vscode-install-extensions.sh (opens new window)
+Recommendations concerning the VS Code editor: Install some extensions: Vetur, Bracket Pair Colorizer, PHP CodeSniffer, Markdown Preview Enhanced...
+See this script on mDIS-installer: vscode-install-extensions.sh

-As Mysql administration tool, we recommend: Adminer (opens new window), (Installation (opens new window)),.
+As a MySQL administration tool, we recommend: Adminer, (Installation).
 It can do 99% of basic DBA tasks.
-For more advanced tasks, such as renaming foreign keys, see phpMyAdmin (opens new window) or Mysql Workbench (opens new window).
+For more advanced tasks, such as renaming foreign keys, see phpMyAdmin or MySQL Workbench.

-The VueJS devtools Browser Extension - for visualising the component structure on the mDIS data entry pages.
+The Vue.js devtools Browser Extension - for visualizing the component structure on the mDIS data entry pages.
 See HowTo document.

-Postman: There exists an ICDP-internal "integration testsuite" for REST API calls [, available as a Postman (opens new window) collection.
+Postman: There exists an ICDP-internal "integration testsuite" for REST API calls, available as a Postman collection.
 (Older version

 .json